New York, Los Angeles

-Mr. Berger also serves the academic community in numerous capacities.
-A long-time member of the Board of Trustees of Baruch College, he is now the President of the Baruch College Fund.
+Max also serves the academic community in numerous capacities.
+A long-time member of the Board of Trustees of Baruch College, he served as the President of the Baruch College Fund from 2015-2019 and now serves as its Chairman.
 A member of the Dean's Council to Columbia Law School, he has taught Profession of Law, an ethics course at Columbia Law School, and serves on the Advisory Board of Columbia Law School's Center on Corporate Governance.
-In May 2006, he was presented with the Distinguished Alumnus Award for his contributions to Baruch College, and in February 2011, Mr. Berger received Columbia Law School's most prestigious and highest honor, "The Medal for Excellence."
+In May 2006, he was presented with the Distinguished Alumnus Award for his contributions to Baruch College, and in February 2011, Max received Columbia Law School's most prestigious and highest honor, "The Medal for Excellence."
 This award is presented annually to Columbia Law School alumni who exemplify the qualities of character, intellect, and social and professional responsibility that the Law School seeks to instill in its students.
-As a recipient of this award, Mr. Berger was profiled in the Fall 2011 issue of Columbia Law School Magazine.
+As a recipient of this award, Max was profiled in the Fall 2011 issue of Columbia Law School Magazine.

-Mr. Berger is currently a member of the New York State, New York City and American Bar Associations, and is a member of the Federal Bar Council.
+Max is currently a member of the New York State, New York City and American Bar Associations, and is a member of the Federal Bar Council.
 He is also a member of the American Law Institute and an Advisor to its Restatement Third: Economic Torts project.
-In addition, Mr. Berger is a member of the Board of Trustees of The Supreme Court Historical Society.
+In addition, Max is a member of the Board of Trustees of The Supreme Court Historical Society.

-Mr. Berger lectures extensively for many professional organizations.
-In 1997, Mr. Berger was honored for his outstanding contribution to the public interest by Trial Lawyers for Public Justice, where he was a "Trial Lawyer of the Year" Finalist for his work in Roberts, et al. v.
+In 1997, Max was honored for his outstanding contribution to the public interest by Trial Lawyers for Public Justice, where he was a "Trial Lawyer of the Year" Finalist for his work in Roberts, et al. v.
 Texaco, the celebrated race discrimination case, on behalf of Texaco's African-American employees.